(she/her)

 I am a therapist specializing in trauma, anxiety, and the LGBTQIA+ community.
 I am passionate about helping people heal from past experiences and live full, authentic lives.
 I studied at Lesley University and obtained a degree in Dance/Movement Therapy and Clinical Mental Health Counseling.
 I am also a Certified Clinical Trauma Professional and a Certified Sylvotherapy Practitioner.
 I have a holistic approach that integrates humanistic approaches, expressive arts and embodied healing.
 I believe that the whole person is important and that healing can take place on many levels.
 I use a variety of techniques to help clients explore their thoughts and feelings, and to find ways to express themselves creatively and connect with their bodies.
 I believe that everyone has the capacity for healing and that my role is to provide a safe and supportive space.

-In our first session together we will talk about your current symptoms and struggles, as well as review any supports and coping skills you already have.
-We will do a brief history of your mental health and family and put together a plan for our sessions together.
-If there is immediate need, i will offer you some coping skills and resources so you can start your healing journey right away.
+In our first session together, we will talk about your current symptoms and struggles, as well as review any supports and coping skills you already have.
+We will do a brief history of your mental health and family, and put together a plan for our sessions together.
+If there is an immediate need, I will offer you some coping skills and resources so you can start your healing journey right away.
+Additionally, I will tell you about my plan for treatment based on your needs.
+Usually, this will look like learning coping skills, processing trauma, learning to feel and name things in your body, and growing your self-confidence through specific techniques.

-Some of my areas of strength include: Empathy: I am able to understand and share your feelings, even if I have not experienced them myself.
-I am able to do this through active listening, reflective listening, and paraphrasing.
+Empathy: I am able to understand and share your feelings, even if I have not experienced them myself.
+I do this through active listening, reflective listening, and paraphrasing.
 Cultural Competency: I am aware of and sensitive to the cultural differences that may impact your healing process.
-I am able to do this by understanding the client's cultural background and beliefs, being curious about each person’s unique experience, and being respectful of the client's culture.
+I do this by understanding your cultural background and beliefs, being curious about your unique experience, and being respectful of your culture.
 Understanding of LGBTQIA+ issues: I am knowledgeable about the unique challenges and experiences of LGBTQIA+ individuals, having had experience with it myself as well as having served the LGBTQIA+ community for the duration of my career.
 Approaching treatment from a trauma-informed place: I understand that trauma can have a profound impact on a person's life, and I am trained to provide trauma-informed care.
-I am able to do this by understanding the effects of trauma, and by providing a safe and supportive environment for the client to heal while understanding that everyone’s process will look different and healing will progress on your own time.
-Working with the client to establish creative and personalized tools for healing: I believe that each person's healing journey is unique, and I am here to support you in finding what works best for you.
-I am able to do this by providing clients with a variety of tools and resources that include their special interests, and by helping the client to develop a personalized healing plan.
+This includes: understanding the effects of trauma, providing a safe and supportive environment for you to heal, and understanding that everyone’s process will look different and healing will progress on your own time.
+Working with you to establish creative and personalized tools for healing: I believe that each person's healing journey is unique, and I am here to support you in finding what works best for you.
+I am able to do this by providing you with a variety of tools and resources that include your special interests, and by helping you to develop a personalized healing plan.

 I work best with clients experiencing lasting or immediate effects from trauma, difficulties with anxiety, struggles with identity, and those looking for a creative and embodied approach.
-Clients who are creative and struggle to express with words
+Clients who are creative and struggle to express themselves with words, but are open to alternative ways of expressing themselves.
+I specialize in clients who have emotionally immature parents, have recently divorced or left an abusive relationship, are coming to terms with a new part of their identity, or are struggling to overcome symptoms of trauma.

 Acceptance and commitment (ACT)